Disorder to Order Transition in 1D non-reciprocal Cahn-Hilliard Model: Effect of Boundary Conditions

 \subsection{Defects below $\alphac$}

 Below $\alphac$, we once again find defect configurations.
 As shown in \cref{fig:wavenumberBC}, similar to the P-BC, for both N-BC and D-BC, defects with a particular wave number are selected.
 However, wave number selection is affected by the presence of boundaries; for a given $\alpha$, the selected wave number is higher than that for the P-BC and a least-square fit yields $\kl = \alpha^{0.52}$.
 Thus, one expects that defect solutions will vanish around $\alpha \sim 1$.
 It is tempting to use the Eckhaus instability to arrive at a crossover threshold of nonreciprocity; $\alphax \sim 0.33$ for N-BC and D-BC.
 However, we note that the instability analysis assumes travelling wave states, which are not permitted solutions for these boundary conditions.
-Our numerical analysis suggests that the transition occurs at $\alphac \sim 0.6$.
+Our numerical analysis suggests that the defect states persist up to $\alphac \sim 0.6$.